Have There Been Thousands of

 A popular charge of anti-Mormons is that the Church is guilty of fraud because of changes in the Book of Mormon, or that the Book of Mormon can't be true and divine because corrections have been made.
 The arguments are rather weak but need to be dealt with - that's the purpose of this page.
 It is one of several pages in a suite of "Frequently Asked Questions about Latter-day Saint Beliefs."
 This work is solely the responsibility of Jeff Lindsay and is not an official source LDS doctrine.

+For some of the best scholarship on the changes in the Book of Mormon, see the writings of Royal Skousen, such as his 2014 article, "Changes in The Book of Mormon" in Interpreter: A Journal of Mormon Scripture, 11 (2014): 161-176.
 For some thought-provoking analysis and evidence, see Hugh Nibley's essay, ". . .
-There Can Be No More Bible," chapter 1 in his book, Since Cumorah.
-Another useful resource on this topic is "Early Texts of The Book of Mormon," an article by Stan Larson printed in the Ensign, September 1976, pp. 77-82, now available at Mike Parker's LDS Library.
-My Introduction to the Book of Mormon or the Book of Mormon Evidences Page should also be consulted.
+There Can Be No More Bible," chapter 1 of Since Cumorah.
+Also see "Early Book of Mormon Texts: Textual Changes to the Book of Mormon in 1837 and 1840" by Stan Larson, Sunstone, Fall 1976, pp. 45-59.
+My Introduction to the Book of Mormon or the Book of Mormon Evidences Page could also be consulted.

 Critics of the Church have charged that the Book of Mormon is a fraud because thousands of changes have been made in it over the years, as if the Church were trying to cover up blunders in Joseph Smith's work.
 Certainly there have been many minor changes in the text of the Book of Mormon, as there have been in the text of the King James Version of the Bible (and other translations as well) over the years.
 These changes have been minor, usually trivial, primarily dealing with punctuation, correction of typographical errors, and modification of awkward grammar for clarity.
 I have examined the allegedly most "serious" changes pointed to by critics and have not seen anything representing a real change in doctrine or anything that would cast doubt on the origins of the Book of Mormon.
 I'll discuss major examples below.